-Development of germ cells
+Development of Germ Cells

 Meiosis is responsible for halving the set of chromosomes.
-In reduction division, the 46 chromosomes are segregated into two cells with 23 chromosomes each so that the DNA content is now 1n2c, that is half the set of chromosomes but the normal number of chromosomes.
+In reduction division, the 46 chromosomes are segregated into 2 cells with 23 chromosomes each so that the DNA content is now 1n2c, which is half the set of chromosomes but the normal number of chromosomes.
 In the following equational division, no DNA replication occurs so that only the sister chromatids are segregated and the resulting DNA content can be referred to as 1n1c.

-Oogenesis – Maturation of female germ cells
+Oogenesis – Maturation of Female Germ Cells

 12th to 16th week of pregnancy: Prenatal maturation of female germ cells